LIP-Computing/tutorials/docs/udocker/udocker-02.md

 ---

-## What udocker is not - I
+## What `udocker` is not - I

 * Not appropriate to run services:
   * In most cases you need root privileges to run services.
   * You have Docker (or other container tools) for this.

-* udocker is a run-time and is not meant to build docker images:
+* `udocker` is a run-time and is not meant to build docker images:
   * Docker images should be built with Docker.
   * Use you (Lap/Des)top with Docker, for this.

 ---

-## What udocker is not - II
+## What `udocker` is not - II

 * docker-compose like functionality:
   * This is usually to compose micro-services to deploy a platform/service.
-  * Again udocker is not appropriate to run services.
+  * Again `udocker` is not appropriate to run services.
   * Use docker-compose itself for this.

 ---

-## udocker aims/objectives
+## `udocker` aims/objectives

-* Execute applications encapsulated with dependencies in containers
+* Execute applications encapsulated with dependencies in containers:
-  * as non privilege user.
+  * As non privilege user.
-* Execute containers from docker images
+* Execute containers from docker images:
-  * including officially supported images in Dockerhub.
+  * Including officially supported images in Dockerhub and other docker registries.
-* Execute applications with very specific, customized libraries and environments
+* Execute applications with very specific, customized libraries and environments:
-  * difficult to support in very controlled systems such as HPC machines.
+  * Difficult to support in very controlled systems such as HPC machines.

 ---

 <!-- _class: lead -->

-# udocker: Installation
+# `udocker`: Installation

 <https://indigo-dc.github.io/udocker/installation_manual.html>